saxon1964/neovim-tips/README.md

 I have provided a solid initial batch of tips and if you have your favorite one that is not listed, I will be happy to include it in the next release **with proper credits**.
 Send your commands, tips and tricks to me, create an issue or submit a pull request.
 You can also add your own tips and tricks that will be stored on your local computer, you don't have to share anything with me.

 ## ✨ Features
-- Search tips using ultra-fast `fzf-lua` plugin
+- Search tips using fzf-lua or Snacks picker
 - Preview rendered descriptions in markdown format
 - No additional utilities: you don't need `glow` or `bat` to render the tip
 - Support for categories, tags, and rich text